isRodgef/django_rest_api/README.md

   Code explantion can be found at

-  and Scaling can be found at
+  and Scaling docs can be found at Scale.md code implementation doc can be found at Code.md